-Whitening toothpastes contain chemical agents that aid in the process of removing stains (all toothpastes help to whiten teeth to a minimal degree through the removal of surface stains).
-While whitening toothpastes do not contain bleach, they do contain hydrogen peroxide, which acts like a bleaching agent.
+Whitening toothpaste contains chemical agents that aid in the process of removing stains (all kinds of toothpaste help to whiten teeth to a minimal degree through the removal of surface stains).
+While whitening toothpaste does not contain bleach, they do contain hydrogen peroxide, which acts as a bleaching agent.
 Hydrogen peroxide helps to remove mild surface stains, as well as stains in the grooves of your teeth.
-Some toothpastes contain a substance called blue covarine, which uses an optical illusion to make your teeth appear less yellow.
+Some toothpaste contains a substance called blue covarine, which uses an optical illusion to make your teeth appear less yellow.
 The effect of this substance is witnessed much sooner than the effect of hydrogen peroxide, which can take weeks for results to appear.
-Whitening toothpastes, if used too much, can cause your enamel to erode.
+Whitening toothpaste, if used too much, can cause your enamel to erode.
 Most dentists recommend using a toothpaste approved by the American Dental Association, just to be safe.

 If you have any questions about our whitening solutions or would like to schedule a free consultation, please contact our team or make an appointment and our incredible staff will give you the best dental care possible.

 We are dedicated to making your smile the brightest it can be.
 Fill out the form below to schedule a free consultation.